Research Group

 Going into undergrad, I had no idea that my passion for nature could become my career.
 I was fortunate to have mentors that pushed me to explore my interests and broaden my ecological background, cementing my love for wildlife.
 Participation in research projects and summer fieldwork led me to develop interests in carnivore ecology, habitat fragmentation, and non-invasive sampling techniques.

-Leo Malingati (PhD student, UW)
+Leo Khasoha (PhD student, UW)

-Leo Malingati (PhD student, UW)
+Leo Khasoha (PhD student, UW)

 Olivia Poore (Undergraduate Wyoming Research Scholar, UW)